chipsalliance/firrtl-spec/abi.md

 Passive bundles shall be lowered to Verilog packed structs.

 Reference types in ports shall be logically split out from aggregates and named as though "Aggregate Type Lowering" was used.

+Port lowering ABIv2 uses the identifier `v2` when explicitly specified on a public module or external module.

 ## On Layers